pratyushk97/ihc/README.md

   NONESSENTIAL:
-  GET   /groups/:group/:id   => Return information for that person POST  /groups/:group      => Add information for new person PATCH /groups/:group/:id   => Update information for person
+  GET   /groups/:group/:id   => Return information for that person POST  /groups/:group      => Add information for new person put /groups/:group/:id   => Update information for person

 -- End N/A --